revil-O/SolVic/README.md

 display it in a dashboard as seen above.

 There are many methods to stream the data.
-Here are a few options, which can be enabled in Solariot.
+Here are a few options, which can be enabled in SolVic.

 ### Dweet.io and Freeboard